 By Colleen Donahue

-As a Christian, our walk as a disciple of Christ flows from our relationship with Him NOT from following a set of doctrines.
+Our walk as a disciple of Christ flows from our relationship with Him NOT from following a set of doctrines.
 The most important thing we can do to produce fruit for God is to remain "in Jesus" -- to live in Him, walk with Him, learn His voice, and obey what He tells us to do.
 A branch attached to a tree or a vine is the conduit for the life-giving sap that ultimately goes to produce fruit.
 And all fruit is for the nourishment, sustenance, and enjoyment of man.

-- As a disciple of Jesus our bearing fruit comes naturally when we are abiding (or living) in Christ and allowing the indwelling Spirit of Jesus to shape and remold our thinking which in turn changes our life.
+- As a disciple of Jesus, our bearing fruit comes naturally when we are abiding (or living) in Christ and allowing the indwelling Spirit of Jesus to shape and remold our thinking -- which in turn changes our life.